Friday, 2 November 2012

 "Well, he was.
 Your mother said this very definitely.
 And she wouldn't have made a mistake about it."

-"I'm absolutely certain of it."
+"I'm absolutely sure of it."

 Oddly enough, the old woman's strange assertion did not utterly surprise me.
 This was because, in the years preceding her death, I had become aware of a parallel mystery surrounding the origins of my mother.